rmundra22/Self-Driving-Engineering-Nanodegree/Part 5/README.md

     - Linux: gcc / g++ is installed by default on most Linux distros
     - Mac: same deal as make - install Xcode command line tools
     - Windows: recommend using MinGW

+## Optional Resources

+   > To complete the project, you only need the files in the github repo; however, we are also providing some extra resources that you can use to develop your solution:

+    - A Sensor Fusion utilities repo (https://github.com/udacity/CarND-Mercedes-SF-Utilities) containing Matlab scripts that will generate more sample data (generating your own sample data is completely optional)
+    - A visualization package that you can also find within the Sensor Fusion utilities repo